Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 From the author's book

-Union of Writers of Atlantis Although the third millennium has just begun, some of its preliminary results have already been summed up.
-The other day, local media spread the stunning news that the former member of the Public Chamber, chairman of the Association of Saratov Writers (ASP)
+Union of Writers of Atlantis Although the third millennium has just begun, its preliminary results have already been summed up by some.
+The other day, local media carried the stunning news that a former member of the Public Chamber, chairman of the Association of Saratov Writers (SPA)

-From the book Who and how rules the world author Mudrova Anna Yurievna
+From the book Who Rules the World and How author Mudrova Anna Yurievna

-Union of Writers The Union of Writers of the USSR is an organization of professional writers of the USSR.
+Writers' Union The Writers' Union of the USSR is an organization of professional writers of the USSR.
 It was created in 1934 at the First Congress of Writers of the USSR, convened in accordance with the resolution of the Central Committee of the All-Union Communist Party of Bolsheviks of April 23, 1932.
-This Union replaced all the organizations that existed before
+This Union replaced all previously existing organizations

 Plan: